devan-b46/devan-b46/README.md

 # About Me

-Hey! 👋 I'm Devanshu Bharti, a passionate data scientist with a knack for turning raw data into actionable insights.
+Hey! 👋 I'm Devanshu Bharti, a passionate Data Scientist with a knack for turning raw data into actionable insights.
 Whether it's wrangling messy datasets, creating visualizations, or building predictive models, I thrive on solving real-world problems using data-driven approaches.

 This repository showcases my work on various data analysis projects.
 Feel free to explore my code and reach out if you have any questions!